LORNeer/MC-Server-Rules/Rules-EN.md

 * the team name you want to show in chat
 * the team prefix (if needed)
 * the color you want the prefix to have
 * a designated leader of the team (this person can contact the admins to add new members).
 This leader may change at any point if so decided by the team
 * other people who can add new members (if needed)

-## 8 Server/Client Modifications
+## 8 Server & Client Modifications

-## 9 Plugins
+### 8.1 Server Modification
-So far there are no notable server plugins installed wich would alter the vanilla experience.
+Other than performance enhancing plugins there are no notable vanilla experience altering plugins.
-There are also no planned plugins to be installed later.
+If any significantly altering plugins are installed you will be informed in some way.
+8.1.1 The only gamerule which was changed is "playersSleepingPercentage", which is set to 30.

+### 8.2 Client Modifications
+All Client Modifications are generally forbidden.
+Except the following.
+8.2.1 Performance enhancing modifications.
+(Optifine, Sodium,...)
+8.2.2 Schematic mods.
+(Schematica, Litematica,..)
+8.2.2.1 Self building functions of those mods are not allowed.

 ## 9 Discord
 The Discord server will be used to communicate important information.